VictorHarbo/rotatepdf/README.md

 # rotatepdf
 This is a python script to rotate pdf files.
 It is run through the command line and can process multiple files that has to be rotated the same way.
+The script supports single file use and batch processing.

 ## Setup:
 To run this script you have to make sure you have the requirements installed.
 These modules can be installed from the requirements.txt file by running: